 1995 – 1996

-The debut wordmark consisted of the letters “m,” “s,” and “n” in lower case.
-There was a big round dot at the end of the abbreviation as if it were part of the domain name.
-The “n” in front of her stood out noticeably in shape and color.
-First, it was red, while the rest of the elements were black.
+The debut wordmark consisted of the letters “m,” “s,” and “n” in lowercase.
+A big round dot was at the end of the abbreviation as if it were part of the domain name.
+The “n” before she stood out noticeably in shape and color.
+First, it was red, while the remaining elements were black.
 Secondly, the designers made it bolder than the “m” and “s,” so the logo used two different fonts.
-The “m” and “s” typeface is similar to Wiescher-Design’s Franklin Gothic Raw Book, Manfred Klein’s Nonserif Regular, or Suomi Type Foundry’s TeeFranklin Medium.
+The “m” and “s” typeface resembles Wiescher-Design’s Franklin Gothic Raw Book, Manfred Klein’s Nonserif Regular, or Suomi Type Foundry’s TeeFranklin Medium.
 The lowercase “n” style is reminiscent of Sky Sans Bold by Aviation Partners, Acumin Pro Semi Condensed Black by Adobe, or Mr. Eaves XL Modern Narrow Ultra by Émigré.

 1996 – 1998